LIBERATING FOOTBALL TRAVEL

 In Europe, the Dragons won the all-Portuguese Europa League final of 2011, and were surprise winners of the Champions League under José Mourinho in 2004.
 All set for a semi-final appearance in the Champions League in 2015, they blew a 3-1 home-leg lead against Bayern Munich by being stomped 6-1 in Bavaria.

-Two further quarter-finals in 2019 and 2021 resulted in defeats to Premier League opposition, showing a serious gulf in class.
+Two further quarter-finals in 2019 and 2021 resulted in defeats to Premier League opposition, showing today’s gulf in class – and budget.

 The class of 2004 was the last really great Porto side, with players such as Deco, Ricardo Carvalho and Paulo Ferreira poached by Mourinho for Chelsea.
 This same team also beat Celtic to win the UEFA Cup in 2003.
 Paulo Futre, Fernando Gomes and Rabah Madjer, author of a cheeky back-heeled goal in the final, were the stars of the previous great Porto side who won the European Cup in 1987.